 - An exact match is expected for the input date.
 E.g. Format from is yyyy-MM-dd then 2020-12-17 will be converted, but 2020-12-17T14:58 won't.
-You can extract just the date part here using Split Col with T as the delimiter. - Use the correct case for the format (e.g. yyyy-MM-dd, not YYYY-mm-DD). - The Locale set in the Preferences window is used to decide how the date is represented (e.g. names of months and days). - You can also use Split Col to split a date into its component parts.
+You can extract just the date or time part here using Split Col with T as the delimiter. - Use the correct case for the format (e.g. yyyy-MM-dd, not YYYY-mm-DD). - The locale is used to decide how the date is represented (e.g. names of months and days). - Any non-empty sequence of characters enclosed in single quotes will be included verbatim in the output string (stripped of the quotes), even if it contains formatting characters.
+Two consecutive single quotes ('') are replaced by a single quote in the output.
+All other characters in the format string are included verbatim in the output string. - Formats without separators (e.g. ddMM) are supported but must be used with care, as the resulting strings aren't always reliably readable (e.g. if dM produces 212 it could mean either the 2nd of December or the 21st of February). - You can also use Split Col to split a date into its component parts.
 For example to split "31/1/2019" into day, month and year components using the "/" delimiter. - If the date to be converted has only two year digits, it is treated as a date between 1900 and 1999.
-E.g. "31/1/19" is interpreted in d-M-yy format as 31st January 1919. - Warnings are shown in the Warnings tab for values that don't match Format from.
+E.g. "31/1/19" is interpreted in d-M-yy format as 31st January 1919.
+You can avoid that issue by explicitly setting the century, e.g.: